NVIDIA/NeMo-Guardrails/docs/user_guides/advanced/embedding-search-providers.md

       embedding_model: text-embedding-ada-002
 ```

+## Default Embedding Provider

+NeMo Guardrails provides a basic implementation of the search provider within its [embeddings folder](../../nemoguardrails/embeddings/basic.py).
+This implementation is designed to support asynchronous execution of the embedding computation process, thereby enhancing the efficiency of the search functionality.

+### Batch Implementation

+The default embedding provider includes a batch processing feature designed to optimize the embedding generation process.
+This feature is designed to initiate the embedding generation process after a predefined latency of 100 milliseconds.

 ## Custom Embedding Search Providers

 You can implement your own custom embedding search provider by subclassing `EmbeddingsIndex`.
 For quick reference, the complete interface is included below: